-This is any entitlement to a rent allowance or rent rebate that a person has received but is not entitled to.
-Most commonly this accumulates when there is a change to a person's circumstance, and they fail to notify us in good time.
-The overpayment will be invoiced unless they are in receipt of Housing Benefit in which case their benefit entitlement is reduced to enable recovery of the overpayment.
-The vast majority of Housing Benefit overpayment is due to claimant error.
+This includes any payment relating to a rent allowance or rent rebate that a person has received but is not entitled to.
+Most commonly this accumulates when there is a change to a person's circumstances, and they fail to notify the Council within the appropriate timeframe.
+The overpayment will be invoiced unless the individual is in receipt of Housing Benefit in which case their benefit entitlement is reduced appropriately to enable recovery of the overpayment.
+Most Housing Benefit overpayments are due to claimant error.